 These medicinal herbs are ones that you can forage in the fall and they will stock up your herbal apothecary for the dark days of winter.
 Identify them at peak growth in spring and summer.
 Forage for them in fall before the ground freezes.
+Some roots can also be foraged in spring and summer if you are removing plants that are in the way of your garden.

 One key about autumn foraged roots is that they time to identify and mark the plants is in the spring and summer.
 If you wait for the plants to be finished their growing season, they may not look quite the same as the field guides.
 Identify your plants during the spring and summer, enjoy using the leaves and flowers of some of these herbs, and mark where they are for root harvest in the fall.